zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 Linux (RedHat or SuSE-based) | .rpm

 :::note
-If you are using Apple macOS you might receive the following error message:
+If you are using Apple macOS you might encounter the following error message:
 `zowe-install-wizard is damaged and can't be opened.
-You should move it to the Bin` If you receive this message, open terminal and run the following command:
+You should move it to the Bin` To resolve this, open terminal and run the following command:
 `sudo xattr -rd com.apple.quarantine /Applications/zowe-install-wizard.app`
 This command enables you to use the .dmg file on macOS.
 :::